KuhlTime/bachelor-thesis/content/02_fundamentals.md

 \newpage
 # Fundamentals
 <!-- The CRFD explained -->
+  <!-- Where are they located? -->
 The city of Campbell River is located in the western part of Canada.
-It is considered to be the last big city between the more developed south and the more natural north of Vancouver Island.

-  <!-- Where are they located? -->
+It is the second-largest city on Vancouver Island with a total population of more than 37,800 permanent residents. @cityofcampbellriver_2019_connect
+The city is reachable via car, plane and seaplane and is about a 30-minute flight away from the metropolis of Vancouver.

+The Campbell River Fire Department (in this work often abbreviated with *CRFD*) ... . <!-- TODO: Finish sentence -->
+The main fire station is located near the town center and houses X fire trucks.
+The fire station and its 10 operators serve a total of 49 different fire stations located all across Vancouver Island.
+Any incoming emergency calls get captured and then forwarded to the appropriate station.

   <!-- What do they do? -->
   <!-- Where lay the operational differences between firebrigades here in Germany and Canada? -->